puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

     There is a tab\tbefore 'before'
     END

+These features are explained in more details in the following sections.

 The Heredoc Tag
 ---------------

-The heredoc tag may consist of any text (letters, digits, whitespace and underscore) but not any other characters.
-It may optionally contain a `:` (colon) followed by the name of the syntax used in the text.
-The name of the syntax allows letters, digits, period, plus (as name part separator) and underscore - the name is case insensitive and it is used to enable syntax checking and for tools to perform syntax coloring and provide user with help/validaton etc. It may also optionally be followed by a specification of characters that have special meaning when escaped.
+The heredoc tag is written on the form:

     @( <endtag> [:<syntax>] [/<escapes>] )

-where
+The heredoc endtag may consist of any text except the delimiters (see details below).
+Syntax is optionally specified with a `:` (colon) followed by the name of the syntax used in the text.
+Escapes are optionally spcified with a `/` followed by the possible escapes.

+Here are the details:

-  * <endtag> is any text not containing :, /, ) or \r, \n (This is the text that indicates the end of the text)
+  * &lt;endtag&gt; is any text not containing `:`, `/`, `)` or `\r`, `\n` (This is the text that indicates the end of the text)
-  * <syntax> is [a-z][a-zA-Z0-9_]*, and is the name of a syntax
+  * &lt;syntax&gt; is [a-z][a-zA-Z0-9_+]*, and is the name of a syntax.
+This is validated to not contain empty segments between
+    `+` signs.
+The result is always downcased.
-  * <escapes> zero or more of the letters t, s, r, n, L, $ where
+  * &lt;escapes&gt; zero or more of the letters t, s, r, n, L, $ where
     * \t is replaced by a tab character
     * \s is replaced by a space
     * \r is replaced by carriage-return
     * \n is replaced by a new-line
     * \L replaces escaped end of line (\r?\n) with nothing
     * \$ is replaced by a $ and prevents any interpolation
+    * If any of the other escapes are specified \\ is replaced by one \
-  * if <escapes> is empty (no characters) all escapes t, s, r, n, L, and $ are turned on.
+  * if &lt;escapes&gt; is empty (no characters) all escapes t, s, r, n, L, and $ are turned on.
+  * It is an error to specify any given escape character more than once in the specification.

 The three parts in the heredoc tag may be surrounded by whitespace for readability.